top of page

 "Never skip breakfast” is something many of us were raised hearing.
 We’ve been told for ages that breakfast is key to jump-starting metabolism and fueling the day ahead.

-The Truth: While breakfast is important for some, it's not necessary for all.
-Studies have found that skipping breakfast doesn’t automatically lead to poor health or weight gain.
+The Myth: While breakfast is important for many, it should not be treated as a rule for all - keep in mind that each person's needs and body are different.
+Many studies have found that skipping breakfast doesn’t necessarily link to poor health or weight gain.
 For some, skipping breakfast boosts focus and energy.

 Quote: "Breakfast is no more important than any other meal—it’s about what and when you eat, not whether you eat breakfast." – Dr. David Ludwig, Harvard Nutrition Expert.

-Origin: The USDA food pyramid of the 1990s was originally meant to provide Americans with a simple guide to healthy eating.
-Perhaps well intended.
-The board of nutritionists and health professionals asked to create the pyramid originally released a very different set of recommendations.
-However, these were rejected because of a petition by the Agricultural and Food industry.
-The industry was unhappy with the recommendations, instead pushing for a heavier emphasis on carbohydrates.
-They were allowed to influence the outcome and a new set of recommendations was released with grains and refined carbohydrates placed at very the foundation to every American diet - contradicting science and the advice of actual health professionals..
+Late 1900's Origin: The first USDA food pyramid of the 1990s was created by a board of nutritionists and health professionals released a set of recommendations more similar to the mediterranean diet.
+However, a petition by the Agricultural and Food industry saw a heavier emphasis on carbohydrates pushed through.
+A new set of recommendations was released with grains and refined carbohydrates placed at the foundation.

 Luise Light, MS, Ed – A former USDA Director of Dietary Guidance and Nutrition Education Research was one of the first people to point out that the food pyramid was influenced by lobbying efforts, leading to an overemphasis on carbohydrates.